 We believe that building this unique skill-set is the key to success and will help your child achieve their academic goals and beyond.
 No matter if students are with us for three weeks or three years, we want every individual to have learned a formula for success and independently apply it even when we’re not there.

 The most important thing is to not worry about these changes- Tutor Doctor is here to help.
 Our tutoring services are tailored specifically to your child and take place in the comfort of your own home.
 Most importantly we integrate the Academic Game Plan into all tutoring sessions, as we believe it’s important to provide your child with all the tools and skills they will need to thrive not only at school but also in later life.

-All of the tutors we work with are highly qualified but are also passionate about providing students with the most personalised and professional one-on-one tutoring service.
+All of the tutors we work with are highly qualified but are also passionate about providing students with the most personalised and professional one-to-one tutoring service.
 What makes them really special is that they are dedicated in helping your child succeed and thrive off watching them grow.
 We also handpick each tutor to ensure that they are best suited for your child.